syncfusion-content/wpf-docs/wpf/Classic/Scheduler/Event.md

 ---
 layout: post
 title: Event| SfSchedule | Wpf | Syncfusion
-description: This section explain about how to use event of Syncfusion WPF Scheduler control and more details.
+description: This section explain about how to use and handle event of Syncfusion WPF Scheduler control and more details.
 platform: wpf
 control: SfSchedule
 documentation: ug